New examples of topologically slice links: Background

-Notice that concordance preserves $(h)$-solvability since if $L_0$ and $L_1$ are concordant and $L_1$ is $(h)$-solvable, we can construct an $(h)$-solution for $L_0$ in the following way: Do 0-surgery $\times I$ along a concordance from $L_0$ to $L_1$, and glue an $(h)$-solution for $L_1$ to the $M_{L_1}$ boundary component.
-By a Seifert-van Kampen and Mayer-Vietoris argument, this gives an $(h)$-solution for $L_0$ with the surfaces representing generators for the second homology simply given by the images of the surfaces representing the second homology in the $(h)$-solution for $L_0$.
+Notice that smooth concordance preserves $(h)$-solvability since if $L_0$ and $L_1$ are smoothly concordant and $L_1$ is $(h)$-solvable, we can construct an $(h)$-solution for $L_0$ in the following way: Do 0-surgery $\times I$ along a concordance from $L_0$ to $L_1$, and glue an $(h)$-solution for $L_1$ to the $M_{L_1}$ boundary component.
+By a Seifert-van Kampen and Mayer-Vietoris argument, this gives an $(h)$-solution for $L_0$ with the surfaces representing generators for the second homology simply given by the images of the surfaces representing the second homology in the $(h)$-solution for $L_1$.

-\begin{remark} This definition makes sense in either the smooth or the topological setting.
-However, when talking about $(h)$-solvability, we will always mean {\it smooth} $(h)$-solvability and use smooth versions of concordance/sliceness/etc. \end{remark}
+\begin{remark} We could have also defined a notion of topological $(h)$-solvability as well.
+However, when talking about $(h)$-solvability, we will always mean ({\it smooth}) $(h)$-solvability as we have defined it and use smooth versions of concordance/sliceness/etc. \end{remark}

-\begin{definition} The set of $m$-component (smoothly) $(h)$-solvable links is denoted $\cF^m_{(h)}$.
+\begin{definition} The set of $m$-component $(h)$-solvable links is denoted $\cF^m_{(h)}$.
 Also define $\cF^m_{(-0.5)}$ to be the set of $m$-component links, all of whose pairwise linking numbers vanish.
 As mentioned above, it is often convenient to regard such links as ``$(-0.5)$-solvable.'' \end{definition}

 This defines a filtration of $\cC^m_\sm$: